1LioNN/CaRnS/doc/sprint0/PB.md

 ---

-As a **Vendor**, I want to be able to list vehicles for rent for specific dates or periods of times so that I can set aside time for personal use of the vehicle
+As a **Vendor**, I want to be able to list vehicles for rent for specific dates or periods of times so that I can set aside time for personal use of the vehicle (S)

 *Criteria of Success*
 - User can only see availability determined by vendor

 ---
-As a **Vendor**, I want to be able to see statistics related to the sales I have made in the past so that I can assess the profitability of my activity
+As a **Vendor**, I want to be able to see statistics related to the sales I have made in the past so that I can assess the profitability of my activity (D)

 *Criteria of Success*
 - Summary statisitics are automatically uploaded and seen on a "Vendor Statistics" page